Hasse diagrams

 Each file of the catalogue contains all partial orders on a given number of elements, one poset per page including the annotated properties:

-• upper left d: dimension of the order (as primary page order, descending)
+: dimension of the order (as primary page order, descending) - upper centre

-• upper centre l: number of layers (as secondary page order, ascending)
+: number of layers (as secondary page order, ascending) - upper right

-• upper right e: number of edges in the diagram (as tertiary page order, ascending)
+: number of edges in the diagram (as tertiary page order, ascending) - centre: Hasse diagram

-• lower centre u: locally unsymmetric poset counter
+: locally unsymmetric poset counter - lower right

 In case you spot an error in the catalogue, please get in contact with me.